 Net Sales.
 Net sales for the fiscal year ended December 31, 1995 ("Fiscal 1995") decreased by approximately \$114,000, as compared to the fiscal year ended December 31, 1994 ("Fiscal 1994").
 During Fiscal 1995, all net sales were derived from consumables.
 During Fiscal 1994, the Company recognized the sale of one clinical evaluation system for approximately \$242,000 (or approximately 84% of net sales), to an affiliate of Keystone Financial Corporation, a stockholder of the Company, with the remaining net sales in Fiscal 1994 related to consumables.
 See "Certain Transactions."
-Sales of consumables increased significantly in Fiscal 1995 due to the operation of a clinical system at the Berufsgenossenschaftliche Unfalklinik in Germany for all of Fiscal 1995.
-Sales to the clinic represented approximately 95% of net sales for Fiscal 1995.
+Sales of consumables increased significantly in Fiscal 1995 due to the operation of a clinical system at the Berufsgenossenschaftliche Unfallklinik in Germany for all of Fiscal 1995.
 Revenue was not recognized for the installation of the ROBODOC System in Germany in 1994 because the ROBODOC System was temporarily placed at the site for purposes of clinical evaluation until the ROBODOC System satisfied the appropriate international electromedical safety standards and complied with the requirements of the Electromagnetic Compatibility Directive, thus allowing the Company to apply the CE Mark and to distribute the ROBODOC System throughout the European Union.